Ice cream business opens its revamped dairy with Lloyds Bank funding

 Meeting increasing demand

-The new flavours launched by Jude's Ice Cream include Caramel Pecan, which has already been snapped up by Sainsbury's, where sales of Jude's Ice Cream have increased 200 per cent year-on-year.
-It has also added Peanut Butter Chocolate Ripple and Chocolate with a Touch of Sea Salt to its repertoire.
+The new flavours launched by Jude’s Ice Cream include Sticky Toffee Pudding, which has already been snapped up by Sainsbury’s.
+It has also added Black Coconut and Vanilla Clotted Cream to its repertoire.

 On top of this the firm has increased its storage capacity, by purchasing new refrigeration equipment using an asset finance facility from Lloyds Bank.